 Coreopsis and its friend, Calendula are annual favourites in my dye garden.
 They are very easy to grow from seed and flower profusely all summer meaning they are very amenable to regular flower picking for a good crop.
-They can be planted in tubs and planters, raised beds among the vegetables, or in the flower beds.
+They can be planted in tubs and planters or raised beds, among the vegetables, or in the flower beds.
 Plant now in seed trays, or wait until the risk of frost has passed and sow the seeds where they are to bloom.
 They are a hardy plant, very tolerant or most conditions.
 Some plants may last for several years and can be divided and spread out.
 Bees and butterflies like coreopsis so they are an ideal dye plant to grow in a wild flower or nature garden.

 #5 Tansy (Tanacetum Vulgare)

 Tansy is a hardy perennial, meaning it lasts for years.
 It grows very easily from seed indoors in the spring, and can be planted out after the risk of frosts.
-I like to grow tansy because it gives a beautiful pale yellow dye which works well with Saxon Blue (Tincture of Indigo) or Woad to give clear green colours.
+I like to grow tansy because it gives a beautiful pale yellow dye which works well with Saxon Blue (Tincture of Indigo) to give clear green colours.
 The flowers are like small, yellow buttons and are made of hundreds of tiny individual flowers.

 Tansy is also known as Bitter herbs and has a long and interesting history of use.
 It certainly has a use as in insect and parasite repellent and has been used medicinally with varied results.
-I say, DO NOT eat it.
+However, DO NOT eat it.
 It can be very toxic.
 Tansy has a strong smell that can be unpleasant, but in a large vase, outside at a barbeque, they keep flies and wasps away.

 You may notice that four of the Latin names for these 5 dye plants have the word Tinctoria which gives a clue that they give a dye colour, a tincture, tint etc. If you are thinking of growing your own dye plants, look for the word Tinctoria as this will usually mean that the plant gives some colour.
-Not all chamomile, (Anthemis) for example gives golden yellow, its only the tinctoria varieties that do.
+Not all chamomile, (Anthemis) for example gives golden yellow, it’s the tinctoria varieties that do.

 If you’d rather buy dye stuff than plant your own….read this!